mgamble1023/SleepInvestigatoR/README.md

 **4. max.hours**

-   If 'max.hours' is set to some number then it will truncate all file lengths so they equal this number of hours so all files are consistent.
+   If 'max.hours' is set to some number then it will truncate **all** file lengths so they equal this number of hours so all files are consistent.
 Useful if you want to    trim excess scored epochs that are irrelevant.
 By default this is set to 'NULL' and so wont run.

 **5. byBlocks**

-   By default this is set to 'NULL' so won't run.
-If you change 'byBlocks = # (some number)' it will divide the each file into that many blocks.
+   By default this is set to 'NULL' so it won't run.
+If you change 'byBlocks = # (some number)' it will divide each file into that many blocks.
 For example, if all your    files are six hours long then setting 'byBlocks = 6' will result in hourly data and if set to 3 instead you will have bihourly data.

 **6. byTotal**